arman-zhumakhan/SmileDetection/README.md

 # It's my classification model of smiling faces on photo.
-### The model was trained on 4000 photoes of smiling and not smiling people and used the pretrained resnet34 model.
-I used transfer learning by finte-tuning resnet34.
+### The model was trained on 4000 photoes of smiling and not smiling people and used the pretrained [resnet34 model](https://arxiv.org/abs/1512.03385).
+I used transfer learning by fine-tuning resnet34 to my task
 ### It's lauched on Heroku for free.
 [The link to my website](https://smilephoto.herokuapp.com/).
 Please, check out!